Robert Bateman Community Centre

 We are interested to provide circus art & gymnastics recreational program in the future.
 Please let us know what kind of space will be available for rent.

-Prestigecircusgym asked 7 months agoThank you for your question.
+Prestigecircusgym asked about 1 year agoThank you for your question.
 We are still working on the layout of the space for the Centre.
 We will know more as we enter into phase 2 of design in the fall of 2024.
 Potential rentals will begin in the fall of 2027.

 -